thejoester/pf2e-reroll-stats/README.md

 **Note:** The intent for this is to track Hero Point rerolls, but this will also track if a character also rerolls using the "Reroll and keep [new/lower/higher] result."

-> [!IMPORTANT]
-> The compatibility issue with [PF2e Workbench](https://github.com/xdy/xdy-pf2e-workbench) has now been resolved!
-Better/Worse/Same results are judged based on die face, but the outcome stats (Success/Fail/Crit) are based on outcome after variant rule.

 ### How To Use
 The module will automatically track re-rolls made by players and add them to a Journal entry in the base journal folder named "ReRoll Stats".